Engine 1

 Compliance and integration.

-• AWS Textract for PDF extraction, with a separate transient input bucket on a 1-day Lifecycle expiration
+• Managed document extraction for PDF parsing (AWS Textract in the BAA-covered AWS account), with a separate transient input bucket on short-window auto-expiration

-• us-east-1 region pinning across all PHI-handling resources
+• US-only data residency across all PHI-handling resources

-Cloud-subprocessor BAAs (AWS, Anthropic, Vercel) are in active negotiation; customer BAAs are part of design-partner onboarding once the upstream chain is in place.
+Upstream subprocessor BAAs are active: AWS Business Associate Addendum (account-scoped) and the Microsoft Online Services HIPAA BAA.
+Customer BAAs are part of design-partner onboarding.
 PHI is processed in memory and not persisted by UNMIRI after the response is returned.
-The full subprocessor list, BAA status, and incident response posture live at /security/subprocessors.
+The full subprocessor list, BAA effective dates, and incident response posture are on the subprocessors page.

 FHIR R4 conformance.
 The default output is a FHIR R4 Genomics-IG-conformant Bundle.
 DiagnosticReport carries the LOINC code 51969-4 (Genetic analysis report).
 Per-variant Observations use the genetic-variant profile with appropriate component coding.
 Treatment recommendations are emitted as genomic-implication Observations linked to their source variants. mCODE-compatible output is available for customers feeding cancer-registry pipelines.